Treppy and travel insurance

 The global travel insurance market is expected to be valued at more than $35 billion by 2025, according to Adroit Market Research.
 In 2019, UStiA found that Americans alone spent nearly $4 billion on Travel Insurance, a 40.6% rise from 2016.
 However, In 2020, Americans spent approximately $1.72 billion on all types of travel protection, which was quite a reduction from the previous study.
 Predictions are high and already statistics are showing a promising significant increase in travel for 2023.

-Over the past ten years, the travel insurance industry has blossomed into a multi-billion dollar industry and it is forecasted to continue its impressive growth rate through the 2020s.
-There are several reasons why travel insurance has such a big market right now.
 Many people have had to experience the cost of losing money spent on trip costs such as flights, hotels, car rentals, events from weddings to business conferences that were canceled due to the recent pandemic, trip cancellations, and more.
 Those are costs that couldn’t be recouped and so people are looking into insurance benefits to prepare themselves for the unexpected.
 Also, transportation is cheaper and faster, allowing more people to travel internationally with regularity.
-This is where having the ability to offer several travel health insurance plans can help offset the cost of delayed travel or cancelations.
+This is where having the ability to offer several travel insurance plans can help offset the cost of delayed travel or cancelations.

 No matter where or when people decide to travel there are a few universal risks that travel insurance can help to protect them against.
 When things completely outside of their control are becoming more common, travelers are likely to turn to travel insurance for financial protection in case their trips don’t go the way they had planned.
-Some key risks include:
+Some key risks can include:

 Natural Disasters